-- 5.1 This framework details Ongo Homes' approach to engaging and involving residents in relation to building safety in our high-risk residential buildings.
+5.1 This framework details Ongo Homes' approach to engaging and involving residents in relation to building safety in our high-risk residential buildings and empowering them with the knowledge to keep themselves safe.
 There will be individual strategic plans bespoke to the individual buildings concerned detailing how the framework will work in practice for each.

-- 5.2 Ongo Homes has worked with residents of the high-risk buildings and other involved tenants on developing this framework to ensure it addresses their needs and requirements.
+- 5.2 Ongo Homes has worked with residents of the high-risk buildings and other involved residents on developing this framework to ensure it addresses their needs and requirements.
 It is based around three main themes:

 - Information and understanding

 - Resident and Landlord responsibilities

 - Action to take in the event of a fire